 Certificate of enrollment from Parsons Paris IN FRENCH

-Proof of housing for the student in France
+Proof of housing for the student in France IN FRENCH

 In France, you are linked directly to the specific bank branch address where you open your account.
-While you can use any ATM or bank branch for certain operations, like withdrawing cash, other operations require you to work direclty with the bank branch and agent responsible for your account.
-We recommend that students decide if they prefer their bank branch to be either close to where they live or close to the St. Roch or Romainville campuses.
+While you can use any ATM or bank branch for certain operations, like withdrawing cash, other operations require you to work directly with the bank branch and agent responsible for your account.
+We recommend that students decide if they prefer their bank branch to be either close to where they live or close to either the St. Roch or Romainville campuses.

 This is a list of general documents most students must present in order to open a bank account in France.
 Please note the differences if you are European citizen or a non-European citizen.
-You may be required to present further documentation depending on the bank.
+You may be asked to present further documentation depending on the bank.

-Copy of your passport (both European and non-European students)
+Passport (both European and non-European students)

-Copy of your French student visa or carte de séjour (if you are non-European)
+French student visa or carte de séjour (if you are non-European)

 Certificate of enrollment from Parsons Paris IN FRENCH (both European and non-European students) - request this document on the FORMS & CERTIFICATES tab above.
-Certificate of enrollment in French is a 'certificat de scolarité'.

 Proof of housing in France (both European and non-European students)